marcel-van-de-kamp/movie-assignments/exercises/12a - processing user input (template driven)/assignment.md

 - [template reference variable](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#ref-vars)

 **Steps**:
-> Name and genre are required fields and name should have at least 4 characters.
+> Validation rules: Name and genre are required fields and name should have at least 4 characters.
+The rating should always be between 0 and 11.
-- Add a `required' html attribute to the 'name' input element to mark is as required.
+- In the template of the movie detail component, add a `required` html attribute to the `name` input element to mark is as required.
 - Add a template reference variable `#movieName` to the `name` input and assign its `ngModel` to it.
 > Angular will add failed validation rules to the ngModel of an input field as an `errors` property.
 - Create a new `<span>` element beneath the `name` input field and display an error text in the `<span>`.